gkenios/mcpbot/README.md

 ---

 An implementation of an MCP client and server, using FastAPI.
+Designed for running locally or using Azure resources.

 ## To Do
-- [ ] Add metadata to the streaming answer.
-- [ ] Develop a client-side GUI for the MCP client with ReactJS.
+- [ ] Change OAuth2 to the new MCP OAuth2 flow

 ## Local
 To run locally